BastienBrugger/ERESV-github/create_a_package.md

  - Popular option is Sphinx/ReadTheDocs
  - Sphinx is a python tool used to create beautiful Python documentation.
 All python language documentation is usually in Sphinx.
- - [Easy to follow steps]((https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html#quick-start)) to create a basic documentation
+ - [Easy to follow steps]((https://pythonhosted.org/an_example_pypi_project/sphinx.html)) to create a basic documentation
+ - Add project to ReadTheDocs to build a website from your repository.

+ ### Final verison of the repository: https://github.com/ishan-mishra/2019-eres-v-example